JoseCaJala/PokemonChallenge/README.md

 # PokeChallenge

-This is a base project to practice **Atomic Design** architecture using React and data from the PokéAPI.
+This is a base project to practice **Atomic Design** architecture using React and data from the PokéAPI (soon).

 ---